 The following table compares actual budgeted tax revenues to consensus tax revenue forecasts for fiscal 2015 to 2019.
-Figures for fiscal 2020 and fiscal 2021 are projected.
+Figures for fiscal 2020 are estimated and for fiscal 2021 are projected.
 The figures include sales tax receipts dedicated to the MBTA and the MSBA and amounts transferred to the state pension system.
 Commencing with fiscal 2015, tax-related settlements or judgments exceeding \$10 million are counted separately from the consensus revenue estimate in the General Appropriations Act.
+The estimates for fiscal 2020 and the projections for fiscal 2021 were prepared in connection with the preparation of the fiscal 2020 budget, as revised in January 2020, and the fiscal 2021 consensus tax revenue estimate process in January 2020, respectively, prior to the outbreak of the COVID-19 pandemic.
+As of the date of this Information Statement, such estimates and projections have not been further revised.
+See "SPECIAL DISCLOSURE REGARDING COVID-19 MATTERS."